 Management objective 2 calls for maintenance of spotted owl pairs on an average of 80% of the core sites in the HCP area.
 During HCP development, 80% was selected as a target by taking the average number of occupied sites that contained pairs during the period of 1991 to 1998.
-As per HCP §6.2.3 # 6, the values pertaining to management objectives 2 and 3 are to be averaged over running five-year periods (see below).
-Site occupancy surveys verified pairs at 59 of the core 108 sites during the 2022 season (Table 2), giving an occupancy rate by pairs of 55% (0.546).
-The five-year running average for the pair occupancy rate is 57% (Table 3).
+As per HCP §6.2.3 # 6, the values pertaining to management objectives 2 and 3 are to be averaged over rolling five-year periods (see below).
+Site occupancy surveys verified pairs at 47 of the core 108 sites during the 2023 season (Table 2), giving an occupancy rate by pairs of 44% (0.435).
+The five-year rolling average for the pair occupancy rate is 52% (Table 3).

 To address the agreed-upon reporting components of the quadrat sampling approach, we also calculated the pair occupancy rate for all sites monitored in the quadrats, for comparison to results of the core sites.
-The pair occupancy rate for the 26 (occupied) activity sites within quadrats was 46%.
-For the quadrat sites, the five-year running average for the pair occupancy rate is 58% (Tables 2 and 4).
+The pair occupancy rate for the 19 (occupied) activity sites within quadrats was 32%.
+For the quadrat sites, the five-year rolling average for the pair occupancy rate is 51%, similar to that of the core sites (Tables 2 and 4).